lukso-network/network-genesis-deposit-contract/README.md

 mapping(uint256 => uint256) public supplyVoteCounter;
 ```

-This state variable maps the number of votes collected for each proposed initial supply of LYX.
+This state variable maps the votes collected for each proposed initial supply of LYX.

-- the first `uint256` index in the mapping corresponds to the initial supply of LYX (in million).
+- the first `uint256` index in the mapping corresponds to the initial supply of LYX (in millions).
-- the second `uint256` in the mapping corresponds to total number of votes for this initial supply of LYX.
+- the second `uint256` in the mapping corresponds to the total number of votes for this initial supply of LYX.

 For the first index:

 - `0` corresponds to non votes.
 - any other index can be between `1` and `100` (1 Million and 100 Millions LYX).

-The number of votes for a proposed initial supply can be retrieved by calling the function `supplyVoteCounter(uint256)`, passing the initial supply as argument to the function (this `public` getter function automatically added for this state variable).
+The number of votes for a proposed initial supply can be retrieved by calling the function `supplyVoteCounter(uint256)`, passing the initial supply as an argument to the function (this `public` getter function is automatically added for this state variable).

 &nbsp;